csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 1. The data can only be aggregated at the ride-level, which is too granular.
     * *Add additional columns* of data -- such as the **weekday** & **month** when trips begin -- that provide additional opportunities to aggregate the data.

+1. There is no field measuring *trip duration*.
+    * *Create* a new column indicating **ride_length** and *Scrutinize* ride duration.

+    * This presents more opportunities to compare user behavior between casual and member riders.

-1. There are some rides were trip durations are negative.
+1. Additionally, there are some rides were trip durations are negative.
     * *Remove* bad data.

     * This includes several hundred rides where Divvy took bikes out of circulation for Quality Control reasons.